Connie Hawkins: Los Angeles Lakers (1973–1975)

 Averaging 11.3 points nine games into the 1973–74 season and having been replaced in the starting lineup by Mike Bantom, Hawkins was traded from the Suns to the Lakers for Keith Erickson and a 1974 second-round selection (31st overall–Fred Saunders) on October 30.

 Atlanta Hawks (1975–1976)

-Injuries limited Hawkins' production in the 1974–75 season, and he finished his career after the 1975–76 season, playing for the Atlanta Hawks.
+Injuries limited Hawkins' production in the 1974–75 season, and he finished his career after the 1975–76 season, playing for the Atlanta Hawks, still playing 24 and 26 minutes a game those last two seasons, but averaging less than ten points a game.

-Milestones
+Legacy

-Connie Hawkins was named to the ABA's All-Time Team.
+In 1997, Connie Hawkins was named to the ABA's All-Time Team.

 Due to knee problems, Hawkins played in the NBA for only seven seasons.
 He was an All-Star from 1970 to 1973 and was named to the All-NBA First Team in the 1969–70 season.
 His No. 42 jersey was retired by the Suns.

 Despite being unable to play in the NBA when he was in his prime, Hawkins' performances throughout the ABL, ABA and NBA helped get him inducted into the Naismith Memorial Basketball Hall of Fame in 1992.
+He was the first Sun inducted into the Hall of Fame.

+Longtime ABA, NBA and college head coach Larry Brown, a contemporary of Hawkins from Brooklyn who witnessed Hawkins play, and played against him, during Hawkins' teen and ABA years, said of Hawkins, "'He was Julius [Erving] before Julius, he was Elgin [Baylor] before Elgin, he was Michael [Jordan] before Michael. ....
+He was simply the greatest individual player I have ever seen.'”
+Hawkins himself called Baylor his model.
+Doug Moe said of Hawkins, "'He was the first guy on that Dr. J-Michael Jordan level....
+Nobody could match him.'"